bbauska/w3.CSS3-Succinctly/README.md

 <h2 id="ch16">Chapter 16 Versions</h2>

 There are two additional versions of the framework, depending on your needs.
 Both versions are also free, and are smaller than the base W3.CSS file.
 However, they do not include any colors; it is up to you to define your own colors.

 ### CSS Pro

-The <a href="https://www.w3schools.com/w3css/4/w3pro.css">CSS Pro version</a>, is 16
+The <a href="https://www.w3schools.com/w3css/4/w3pro.css">CSS Pro version</a>, is 16KB.
-KB.
 You can add your own color support with your own style sheet, in-line styles, or a W3 theme.
 For example, if you wanted to use the flat color scheme, rather than the default material design colors, you could import the following style sheets.

 <h6 align="center"><i>Code Listing 79</i></h6>